MonowarShoz/biometric_attendance/README.md

 # biometric_attendance

-Biometric Attendance
+Biometric Attendance using face detection

 ## Getting Started

-1. Face Detection authenticaton using flutter Hive
+1. Store and Register user using Flutter hive
+2. register user can give attendance using face detection.
+3. Automatically fetch user data if user's face matches

 A few resources to get you started if this is your first Flutter project: